javierperezm/wfpc/README.md

 ```

 ### Warming the FPC
-To actually warm the FPC, use `-w` as the first argument. `wfpc` will fetch each URL listed in sitemap.xml synchronously.
+`wfpc` will fetch each URL listed in sitemap.xml synchronously.

 The warmer will run an initial test, warm your entire site, then test again and report on performance gain